Rishika0331/ai-video-summarizer/README.md

 - CSS

 ### Backend
 -  Python
 - FastAPI
-- OpenAI Whisper
+- OpenAI Whisper (speech-to-text)
-- MoviePy
+- MoviePy (audio/video processing)

 ---

----

 ## How It Works

-1. User uploads a meeting video through the frontend
+1. User uploads a video/audio file **or** provides a YouTube link
-2. Backend extracts audio from the video
+2. Backend extracts audio from the source
-3. Whisper transcribes speech into text
+3. Whisper model transcribes speech into text
 4. Speaker segments are identified
-5. AI generates a structured summary
+5. AI generates a structured summary based on the selected content type
-6. Key moments are extracted as short clips
+6. Important moments are extracted as short clips
+7. User can download the summary as a PDF

 ---